fp-crypto/ape-roll/README.md

 ```

 ### Subplans
-In some cases it may be useful to be able to instantiate nested instances of the weiroll VM - for example, when using flash loans, or other systems that function by making a callback to your code.
+In some cases, it may be useful to instantiate nested instances of the weiroll VM - for example, when using flash loans, or other systems that function by making a callback to your code.
 The weiroll planner supports this via 'subplans'.

-To make a subplan, construct the operations that should take place inside the nested instance normally, then pass the planner object to a contract function that executes the subplan, and pass that to the outer planner's `.addSubplan()` function instead of `.add()`.
+To make a subplan, construct the operations that should take place inside the nested instance usually, then pass the planner object to a contract function that executes the subplan, and pass that to the outer planner's `.addSubplan()` function instead of `.add()`.

 For example, suppose you want to call a nested instance to do some math: